Civitasv/cmake-tools.nvim/README.md

 # CMake Tools for Neovim

+> CREDIT:
+>
 > It is a fork from the brilliant [neovim-cmake](https://github.com/Shatur/neovim-cmake).
 Since I change too much of it, So I make a new repo to develop it.

 🔥CMake Tools for Neovim written in pure lua that requires Neovim 0.7+.🔥

+The goal of this plugin is to provide a full-featured, convenient, and powerfull workflow for CMake-based projects in Neovim, which just like [vscode-cmake-tools](https://github.com/microsoft/vscode-cmake-tools) for Visual Studio Code.

 It uses [CMake file api](https://cmake.org/cmake/help/latest/manual/cmake-file-api.7.html) to generate CMake file structure.